-The members of the compensation committee are Richard N. Massey (Chair), Daniel D. Lane and Cary H. Thompson.
+The members of the compensation committee are Daniel D. Lane (Chair), Heather H. Murren and Cary H. Thompson.
 Each of Messrs.
-Massey, Lane and Thompson was deemed to be independent by the board, as required by the New York Stock Exchange.
-The compensation committee met twice during 2019.
+Lane, Thompson and Ms. Murren was deemed to be independent by the board, as required by the New York Stock Exchange.
+The compensation committee met three times during 2020.
 Our compensation committee reviews its charter annually.
 The functions of the compensation committee include the following:

-- Reviewing and approving corporate goals and objectives relevant to the Chief Executive Officer's compensation, evaluating their performance in light of those goals and objectives, and setting the Chief Executive Officer's compensation level based on this evaluation; - Establishing procedures for the receipt, retention and treatment of complaints (including anonymous complaints) we receive concerning accounting, internal accounting controls, auditing matters or potential violations of law; - Approving audit and non-audit services provided by our independent registered public accounting firm;
+- Reviewing and approving corporate goals and objectives relevant to the Chief Executive Officer's compensation, evaluating his performance in light of those goals and objectives, and setting the Chief Executive Officer's compensation level based on this evaluation; - Setting salaries and approving incentive compensation and equity awards, as well as compensation policies, for all other officers who are designated as Section 16 officers by our board; - Producing an annual report for inclusion in our proxy statement, in accordance with applicable rules and regulations;

-- Discussing earnings press releases and financial information provided to analysts and rating agencies; - Setting salaries and approving incentive compensation and equity awards, as well as compensation policies, for all other officers who are designated as Section 16 officers by our board: - Discussing with management our policies and practices with respect to risk assessment and risk management; - Reviewing any material transaction between our chief financial officer or chief accounting officer that has been approved in accordance with our Code of Ethics for Senior Financial Officers, and providing prior written approval of any material transaction between us and our chief executive officer;

-- Producing an annual report for inclusion in our proxy statement, in accordance with applicable rules and regulations; - Making recommendations to the board with respect to incentive compensation programs and equity-based plans that are subject to board approval; - Approving any employment or severance agreements with our Section 16 officers; - Granting any awards under equity compensation plans and annual bonus plans to our Chief Executive Officer and other Section 16 Officers: - Approving the compensation of our directors; - Producing an annual report on executive compensation for inclusion in our proxy statement, in accordance with applicable rules and regulations.
+- Making recommendations to the board with respect to incentive compensation programs and equity-based plans that are subject to board approval; - Granting any awards under equity compensation plans and annual bonus plans to our Chief Executive Officer and other Section 16 Officers; - Approving the compensation of our directors; and - Producing an annual report on executive compensation for inclusion in our proxy statement, in accordance with applicable rules and regulations.